How to avoid your graduate intake disappearing on you

 Act swiftly – and communicate the recruitment process clearly

-means that streamlining your application process, and making it as simple and accessible as possible are key to ensuring your applicants keep moving through each stage.
+Robert Half reported that 35% of the employers surveyed said they’d lost out on a candidate by being too slow to make an offer.
+Which means that streamlining your application process, and making it as simple and accessible as possible are key to ensuring your applicants keep moving through each stage.
 Make sure your comms include clear timelines, outlining each step of the process simply.
 Include timescales and stick to them.
 Make early stages of the process easy to access by utilising phone interviews, or online meetings and tests that don’t require travel, and making sure you offer a range of time options to fit in with student schedules.
 Make decisions swiftly.
 If your offer is the first a candidate receives, they will be less likely to carry on with applications elsewhere, or accept a counter offer.

-Build strong relationships with, and between, your chosen graduates
+Build strong relationships with, and between, your chosen graduates and interns

 The time between accepting an offer and starting on day one is much longer for graduates than for most new hires, often extending over several months.
 This means that your pre-boarding strategy is absolutely key to reducing the chances of no shows on day one.
 Communicating regularly with each graduate, and helping them to engage with their future work colleagues is vital.

-An online onboarding tool such as Eli is a highly effective way of doing this.
+An online onboarding tool such as Eli (or Eli Go) is a highly effective way of doing this.
 This tool allows each graduate an editable profile, where they can answer a set of questions that help their fellow graduates get to know them better.
 A social wall also provides a perfect place for graduates to meet, chat, post and like each other’s content, providing them with the type of online social forum they are used to building relationships and interacting on.

 The portal can also introduce each graduate to their buddy, line manager and development manager, through a messaging function that allows them to ask questions and begin building vital relationships.
 Of course, they can chat to other graduates through the messaging app too, building friendships that can last a lifetime.
 This is aided by a tailored contacts book that allows them to see who’s on their programme.
 It even has a facility to show a calendar of online events that allows grads multiple opportunities to stay in touch in the run up to day one.